Table of Contents

 YAML Configuration Format

-YAML provides the most flexible configuration format with native support for hierarchical data and includes:
+YAML provides the most flexible configuration format with native support for hierarchical data and includes.

 include: